EastonArcher/Django-Website/README.md

 ## 🚀 Key Features:

-1. ## Sleek Design: This website boasts a modern and sleek design that lets visitors understand who I am.
+1. Sleek Design: This website boasts a modern and sleek design that lets visitors understand who I am.
-2. ## Responsive Layout: Thanks to Bootstrap, the website adapts seamlessly to various devices and screen sizes, ensuring an optimal viewing experience for everyone.
+2. Responsive Layout: via to Bootstrap, the website adapts seamlessly to various devices and screen sizes, ensuring an optimal viewing experience for everyone.
+3. Dynamic Content: Powered by Django, this portfolio dynamically updates to reflect the latest projects and achievement.

+## How to Run

+1. Clone the Project from GitHub git clone